Cycling competitions include the following events:

 - Handcyclists looking for a riding groups [recreational or competitive] can contact the Handcycling Club of Canada to find out about opportunities in their area www.handcycling.ca

 - Camps/workshops are also offered by the OCA for new and developing athletes.
-Please contact Provincial Coach Murray Solem or visit the Team Ontario section of the website CLICK HERE to view upcoming events.
+Please contact the office at [email protected] for more information or visit the Team Ontario section of the website CLICK HERE to view upcoming events.

 Competitive/ more experienced athletes

-- Typically any para classification can integrate into an O-Cup Time Trial however please contact our Events department, email us prior to registering
+- Typically any para classification can integrate into an O-Cup or Provincial Time Trial event.

 - Team Ontario hosts a number of training camps, including warm-weather camps in the winter, and prepares athletes for competition at national championships and other international events.
 Please visit the Team Ontario section of the website CLICK HERE to view upcoming events.